k4lm3d/cco/source/_posts/bun-is-gone.md

 >
 > Right now, some of us hopped to other gangs temporarily, while the rest (including me) were tagless (not part of any gang).

-Original posted at [GamerProfiles.com](https://gamerprofiles.com/gamer/k4lm3d/post/HyUabgNcdRo9Rm3bo6NVtx) *(some details are changed/added)*
+Originally posted at [GamerProfiles.com](https://gamerprofiles.com/gamer/k4lm3d/post/HyUabgNcdRo9Rm3bo6NVtx) *(some details are changed/added)*